 Deborah: I’m thinking, “No, no, no. That was for you.”

 Jim: …To tell me what – yeah – for women…

-Jim: It says right on the page – the cover.
+Jim: It says right on the pave – the cover.

 Deborah: We’re trying to empower you.

 Jim: Well, Deborah, you’ve done a fantastic job encouraging women to do this better.
 And that’s the key.
 And we’re here for you.
 We talk about that trusted, uh, friend.
 We want to be that to you, of course.
-So if you’re in a tough situation, call us.
+So, if you’re in a tough situation, call us.
 And we have caring Christian counselors who can help give you some perspective – maybe if you need, refer you to someone in your neighborhood who can help you further but also to get a copy of Deborah’s book.
-Uh, this is really helpful, The One-Minute Money Mentor for Women.
-And it’s a great starting guide for you, uh, circle yourself in the right place, to trust God and then to move forward in your needs and wants…
+Uh, this is really helpful, The One-Minute Money Mentor For Women.
+And it’s a great starting guide for you to, you know, kind of, uh, circle yourself in the right place, to trust God and then to move forward in your needs and wants…

 Deborah: And just to get some practical knowledge.